Zenchiyu/data-collection-world-model/README.md

 - Renamed:
   - `trainer` to `collector`, as there are no PyTorch models to train.
   - `play` to `explore` and game to `visualizer`, as we can no longer play inside the world model.
-- Can now retrieve the Crafter terrain.
+- We can now retrieve the Crafter terrain.
 For a vectorized gymnasium environment `env`, we need to use `env.unwrapped.call("get_map", episode=ep)`.
-- Added  `trajectories.py` to visualize some agent trajectories (WIP).
+- We can now to visualize some agent trajectories in `trajectories.py` (WIP).

 ## BibTeX